Flutter localization and internationalization i18n with examples

 }

-• Our default locale is set to en.
+• The default locale is set to en.

-• Inside the setLocale method, we check that the requested locale is actually supported, then switch it and notify the listeners of this.
+• The setLocale method checks if the requested locale is supported, then switches it and notifies listeners.

 import 'package:i18n_demo/app/providers/locale_provider.dart';